ferrucc-io/ferruccio/src/pages/magecart/index.md

 ![](inbenta-deleted.png)

+In this case Inbenta's operations were surely compromised directly as the hackers gained enough access to edit as their pleasing the static assets multiple times.

-The Ticketmaster websites around the world were also breached via another third party plugin called SOCIAPlus an "E-commerce Big & Social analysis service".
+Other Ticketmaster websites around the world were also breached either via Inbenta or via another third party plugin called SOCIAPlus, an "E-commerce Big & Social analysis service".

 These breaches are only the tip of the Iceberg.